vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 ---
 ## How it works

-The web scraper integration uses underwater the library **Beautiful Soup** to read first the whole website and then with the, so-called, **CSS Selector** it grabs the correct HTML element type (like an A, P, LI, TD or DIV element).
+The web scraper integration uses under the hood the library **Beautiful Soup** to read the whole website first, and then with the, so-called, **CSS Selector** it grabs the correct HTML element type (like an A, P, LI, TD or DIV element).
-This selector is normally used to style these elements on a pages with CSS.
+This selector is normally used to style these elements on a page with CSS.
 Then find the corresponding **index** which contains the element you want to scrape/extract.\
 In the scrape integration, you can define some extra templating to format and fine-tune the value.